Outside Edge Theatre Company’s Vision

 Our person centred approach accounts for why:

-Read about OETC’s recent work and impact in our 2018-19 Annual Report
+Read about OETC’s recent work and impact in our Annual Report and Accounts:

-OETC is the proud winner of the National Campaign for the Arts 2020 Hearts for the Arts Award (Best Arts, Health and Wellbeing Project).
+OETC is the proud winner of the National Campaign for the Arts 2020 Hearts for the Arts Award (Best Arts, Health and Wellbeing Project), the 2021 Collective Power Award from the Culture Health and Wellbeing Alliance and the 2021 Community Group of the Year Award from the National Association of Link Workers.

 “The work of Outside Edge changed my life as a man and a theatre artist.
 It proved to me that people can change and theatre can be a part of that.” – Mark Rylance, OETC Patron